EricaLinaG/Emacsn/README.md

 and using them by name is easy.
 It's easy to add others.

+Both of these commands result in the same thing, they both use the __stable__ profile.
+They set the title, run mu4e, and set the server name to mail. but one uses the mail server profile from Chemacs, the other uses cli options to create a named mail server.

-Running an emacs daemon for mail looks like this.
+Running a named emacs daemon for mail with Chemacs looks like this.
+This will run the mail server entry in __~/.emacs-profiles__.

+    emacsn -ep mail

+Using the default Chemacs profile it is like this.

-    emacsn -e --with-profile mail
+    emacsn -es mail

-Creating a new frame with emacsclient looks like this:
+Creating a new frame to connect to the server using the usual emacsclient looks like this:

     emacsn -ecws mail

 The __emacsn__ script has extensive help and a lot of options.
 It is simpler than emacs it's self.;

+Future emacsn enhancements:

+I'm feeling the need to add --chdir and --script options to __emacsn__ that could make life a little easier.
+And I need to look at Chemacs to see why it looses its mind with some emacs options.

+# Summary

+I hope that this is a useful project for folks.
+It has changed the way I manage my emacs installs, and it has given me an easy way to explore other Emacs configurations which is an amazingly good way to find new features and ways of doing things.

+I am open to PRs, so if you have something you'd like to add or suggest, please do.